Alexandra's Story

 We were terrified beyond belief.
 That same day, she began having trouble breathing.
 Neurosurgeons saved Alexandra’s life in that moment by drilling a hole in her head to relieve intra cranial pressure.
 It set the tone for the year ahead.

-A few days later Alexandra had surgery to remove the tumor.
-Oncologist, Dr. Lindsay Kilburn and neurologist Dr. Roger Packer offered us a novel six-chemo cycle that would delay radiation, which could devastate her small body.
-But radiation followed halfway through her chemo treatments.
-Radiation followed.
-Still, the tumor grew.
-Alexandra regressed.
+A few days later, Alexandra underwent surgery to remove the tumor.
+Lindsay Kilburn, MD, and Robert Packer, MD, offered us a novel six-chemo cycle to delay radiation on her small body.
+But the tumor grew, and Alexandra regressed.
 She could not walk or sit up.

 Dr. Packer explained that, because more lesions formed on her brain, she would not survive.
 He made it possible for us to take her home to die.
 On our last day at the hospital, a neuro-oncologist we didn’t know well, Dr. Eugene Hwang, sat with us and cried.
 They showed us so much compassion.